litmuschaos/litmus-go/contribute/developer-guide/README.md

   Example: [pod delete experiment in chaos-charts](https://github.com/litmuschaos/chaos-charts/tree/master/charts/generic/pod-delete)

-The *generate_experiment.go* script is a simple way to bootstrap your experiment, and helps create the aforementioned artefacts in the appropriate directory (i.e., as per the chaos-category) based on an attributes file provided as input by the chart-developer.
+The *generate_experiment.go* script is a simple way to bootstrap your experiment, and helps create the aforementioned artifacts in the appropriate directory (i.e., as per the chaos-category) based on an attributes file provided as input by the chart-developer.
 The scaffolded files consist of placeholders which can then be filled as desired.